paulekmangroup/atlas-of-emotions/README.md

 ## Technical overview

 The codebase is written in ES6, transpiled with [Babel](https://babeljs.io/).
-It's largely vanilla JS, with a healthy does of [D3](https://d3js.org/) for States, Actions, and Triggers charts.
+It's largely vanilla JS, with a healthy dose of [D3](https://d3js.org/) for States, Actions, and Triggers charts.
 Build pipline is [Gulp](http://gulpjs.com/) and [Browserify](http://browserify.org/).

 ## Running